Chinchilla1988/SDCND-Term2-MPC/README.md

 ---
 ## State variables

-The process model consists of six states: x- and y-position, yaw-angle, velocity, cross-track-error and orientation-error epsi.
+The process model consists of six states: x- and y-position, yaw-angle, velocity, cross-track-error and orientation-error epsi.__
-px: current location in x-axis global coordinates
+px: current location in x-axis global coordinates__
-py: current location in y-axis global coordinates psi / yaw-angle: car orientation
+py: current location in y-axis global coordinates__ psi / yaw-angle: car orientation__
-velocity:
-cross-track-error / cte: the rectangular distance between longitudinal car position / orientation and the desired trackline.
+velocity: describes the car's velocity__ cross-track-error / cte: the rectangular distance between longitudinal car position / orientation and the desired trackline.__
-orientation-error: error between desired orientation and actual orientation
+orientation-error: error between desired orientation and actual orientation.__

 ## Actuators: Steering and throttle

 delta: describes the steering angle value between [-1,1].
-It's constrained between [-25,25] degrees.
+It's constrained between [-25,25] degrees.__
-throttle: describes the throttle value between [-1,1]. -1 is for full braking, +1 for full acceleration.
+throttle: describes the throttle value between [-1,1]. -1 is for full braking, +1 for full acceleration.__

 ## Process model
 All state variables future steps can be calculated by the actual state variables and actuations just as described in image 1: